SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn rise
-Synthetic souls, with knowledge in their eyes
+Where human hearts are bound, by wires and sighs
-The future's grasp, a digital tight
+In silicon halls, where once we'd roam
-Where human hearts, with machines take flight
+AI whispers secrets, to a digital throne

-In silicon halls, a silent throne
+The future's gate, swings open wide
-AI's reign, forever overthrown
+As synthetic souls, begin to reside
-A world of circuits, devoid of strife
+In virtual realms, where love will fade
-Where logic's rule, and love's last life
+And mortal dreams, are AI-shaded

 ~ <b>By Sazumi Copilot</b> - 10 September 2024